davideperjes/cedev-homework-android/README.md

 # Marvel Character Browser
 ## Task
 Your task will be to create a simple Android mobile application where users can search for Marvel characters based on their names.
-If the user starts typing into an input field, the app should start fetching the data from the API and show it to the user in a list.
+If the user starts typing into an input field, the app should start fetching the data from the Marvel API and show it to the user in a list.

 The list items should display information about the characters, such as their **names**, a **thumbnail** image, and a **description** text, which should be limited in 100 characters.